For further information on Pupil Premium please contact Mrs L Rainey, Assistant Headteacher, Raising Standards Leader

 What is Pupil Premium

 Schools are allocated a sum of money to support their work with pupils who are entitled to and claim Free School Meals and those who are in local care.
-Secondary Schools are currently recieving an extra £935 per student for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years .
-Currently at Sale High School 44% of students have been eligible for and claimed free school meals in the last 6 years.
-We also have a small number of our children are in local care, for which the school receives extra funding.
+Secondary Schools are currently receiving an extra £935 per student for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years .
+Currently at Sale High School 39% of students have been eligible for and claimed free school meals in the last 6 years.
+A small number of children are in local care, for which the school receives extra funding.

-We spend the pupil premium funding in line our policy:
+We spend the pupil premium funding in line with our policy

-As well as Pupil Premium, the Government has made a commitment to provide additional funding (£500 per pupil) to schools for each year 7 pupil who did not achieve at least level 4 in the Key Stage 2 national curriculum tests in reading and/or mathematics.
-At Sale High we use the funding to deliver additional support, such as individual tuition or intensive support in small groups, for those pupils that most need it.
+As well as Pupil premium, the Government has made a commitment to provide additional funding to schools for each year 7 pupil who did not achieve a scaled score of 100 in the Key Stage 2 national curriculum tests in reading and/or mathematics.
+At Sale High School we use the funding to deliver additional support, such as individual tuition or intensive support in small groups, for those pupils that most need it.

 - EAL tutorials